XXL (film)

-XXL is a 1997 French comedy directed by Ariel Zeitoun and written by Florence Quentin, it was produced by Patrick Batteux and Alain Goldman, and starring Michel Boujenah, Gérard Depardieu, Elsa Zylberstein.
+XXL is a 1997 French comedy directed by Ariel Zeitoun and written by Florence Quentin, it was produced by Patrick Batteux and Alain Goldman, and starring Michel Boujenah, Gérard Depardieu, and Elsa Zylberstein.

 Plot

 Alain Berrebi directs with his sister Lorène, a company of ready-to-wear in the Path.
 Their business is booming to the point to consider acquiring a nearby shop, which belongs to David Stern, the father of his fiancée Arlette.
 The case seems about to arrive when Mr. Stern learns that Baptiste Bourdalou, who once saved his life from death camps during World War II, has died ...